-Participant Milestone Incentive Rationale Issued by: Participant reviews the prescribed RTW Plan (developed by the provider) with the RTW Nurse Navigator \$25 is issued after the participant's reviews return to work plan with the RTW Nurse Navigator The meeting will take up to 30 minutes.
-Medical System Returned to work with original or new employer and is following their IEP verification Employment Coordinator notes and appropriate services in KANSAS WORKS Workforce Center Returned to work with the original or new employer for 30-days \$100 issued after verification Participants must submit documentation.
+Participant Milestone Incentive Rationale Issued by: Participant reviews the prescribed SAW/RTW Plan (developed by the provider) with the RTW Nurse Navigator \$25 is issued after the participant's reviews return to work plan with the RTW Nurse Navigator The meeting will take up to 30 minutes.
+Medical System Stayed at work or returned to work with original or new employer and is following their IEP \$100 issued after verification Employment Coordinator notes and appropriate services in KANSASWORKS Workforce Center Returned to work with the original or new employer for 30-days \$100 issued after verification Participants must submit documentation.
 Workforce Center a) Participant returns to work and completes all three (3) follow-up phone calls from the a) \$25 is issued with a Certificate of Appreciation after the third call is completed.
 Calls are expected to take up to 1 hour total.
-Medical System Nurse Navigator, OR b) If the participant does not return to work within the 6-month and times out of the program \$25 is issued with a Certificate of Appreciation The incentive is provided in appreciation for fully participating Medical System
+Medical System Nurse Navigator, OR b) If the participant does not return to work within the 6-month and times out of the program b) \$25 is issued with a Certificate of Appreciation (optional) The incentive is provided in appreciation for fully participating Medical System